TanStack/react-charts/docs/src/pages/docs/api.md

 `getSeriesOrder` expect a function, this option will allows you to reorder the series if you want.

-`primaryCursor` and `secundaryCursor` take the options that configure the line/rectangle that is drawn underneath your cursor when you hover over the chart.
+`primaryCursor` and `secondaryCursor` take the options that configure the line/rectangle that is drawn underneath your cursor when you hover over the chart.
 When both are used, it produces a kind of cross-hair.
 Both are set to true by default.

 ## Axes